vincentarelbundock/Rdatasets/doc/Ecdat/rst/Macrodat.rst

    unemployment rate (average of months in quarter)

 punew
-   cPI (Average of Months in Quarter)
+   CPI (Average of Months in Quarter)

 fyff
    federal funds interest rate (last month in quarter)